 - According to a 2014 report of OPAC (Organization of Petroleum Exporting Countries), the proven reserves of oil are about 1.5 trillion barrels.

-- At January 1, 2017, the world total proved reserves of gross natural gas were estimated as 6,923 trillion cubic feet.
+- On January 1, 2017, the world’s total proved reserves of gross natural gas were estimated as 6,923 trillion cubic feet.

 21. When Will Fossil Fuels Run Out